Hackers News Hackers News

 FileScan.IO

-FileScan.IO takes a decidedly unique approach to the market by focusing heavily on rapid static analysis and triage before escalating to full dynamic execution, saving immense amounts of time and compute resources.
+FileScan.IO adopts a distinct market approach by heavily emphasizing rapid static analysis and triage before escalating to full dynamic execution.
+This methodology significantly saves time and computational resources.

 • Specifications: Next-generation platform, strong focus on file parsing engines, primarily cloud-based.